bojosipa/bojosipa/README.md

 ---

 ### 🎨 UI / UX design
 I find great satisfaction in designing intuitive and engaging user interfaces that seamlessly blend aesthetics and functionality.
-I have expanded my skill set by participating in the intensive Product Arena program at Tech387.
+I have expanded my skill set by participating in the intensive Product Arena program at <a href= 'https://www.tech387.com/'> Tech387 </a>.
 This immersive experience has equipped me with a deep understanding of user-centered design principles, interaction design, information architecture, and prototyping.
 <p align= 'center'>
     <img width= '100' src= "https://global-uploads.webflow.com/6245a9d0497b5720bead1f55/6389f8c682f66bddb44afeab_Tech387_vertical_logo.png">
 </p>